Ask Us: COVID-19 vaccination events have required adaptations, brought frustration - Salisbury Post

 Editor’s note: Ask Us is a weekly feature published online Mondays and in print on Tuesdays.
 We’ll seek to answer your questions about items or trends in Rowan County.
 Have a question?
 Email it to askus@salisburypost.com.

-To help sort out logistics for one of county government’s largest-ever operations, staff turned to the city of Salisbury’s traffic engineering department and the N.C.
+To help sort out logistics for an operation that will eventually serve tens of thousands, county staff last week turned to the city of Salisbury’s traffic engineering department and the N.C.
 Department of Transportation.

 During the first large, drive-thru COVID-19 vaccination event Monday, Jan.
 11, the county found traffic to be more chaotic than they expected, said Emergency Management Division Chief T.J.
 Brown.
 Cars lined up in a way county staff hadn’t envisioned and traffic backed up onto Jake Alexander Boulevard.

-The solution, Brown said, was a serpentine pattern through the parking lot of West End Plaza — where drive-thru vaccinations are being held — that more efficiently moved a larger number of cars.
-And the pattern seemed to worked well when implemented Thursday, he said.
+The solution, Brown said, was a serpentine pattern through the parking lot of West End Plaza — where drive-thru vaccinations are being held — that more efficiently moved the large number of cars.
+The pattern seemed to work well when implemented Thursday, he said.

-“That was one of the things were were able to glean through the first run on Monday that we were able to apply on Thursday,” Brown said.
+“That was one of the things we were able to glean through the first run on Monday that we were able to apply on Thursday,” Brown said.

 The N.C.
-Department of Transportation provided electronic message boards that communicate vaccine-related information.
+Department of Transportation also provided electronic message boards that communicate vaccine-related information.

 Another lesson: Cars were left waiting for hours during the first drive-thru only to learn there weren’t enough vaccinations.
-So, Brown said, workers on Thursday asked people questions to determine eligibility and provided first-come, first-served tickets for those who met criteria such as age.
+So, Brown said, workers on Thursday asked people questions to determine eligibility and provided first-come, first-served tickets for those who met criteria like age.

 “We understand how frustrating it can be to wait in a long line and then be turned away for vaccine,” Brown said.